dianeyeo/mth251/slides.md

 -   Max 2 child nodes

--   One and only one path from root to each node
+-   One and only one path from root to each node (path)

 -   Max nodes on level: $2^l$